Halifax student account review

 |Key benefits||Cashback Extras - Earn up to 15% cashback from selected retailers when shopping with a Halifax credit or debit card.
 Customers must be over 18, be registered for internet banking and activate the offer to be eligible.|

 You’ll be eligible for a Halifax Student Current Account if you’re on a degree course or in equivalent full time education.
+You must be aged 18 or over to apply.

 How to open an account